What Are Truck Driver Training Requirements?

 Driving a heavy truck instead of a standard motor vehicle takes considerable skill and experience.
 Many times, it’s a lack of proper training that is ultimately the culprit for truck accidents that cause catastrophic injuries or even death.

-Some trucks can weigh as much as 40 tons, while the average vehicle weighs between 3,000 and 5,000 pounds.
+Some trucks and large semis can weigh as much as 40 tons, while the average vehicle weighs between 3,000 and 5,000 pounds.
 As such, it is imperative that truck drivers are properly trained in how to operate these dangerous vehicles safely.
 There are state and federal regulations that guide training requirements.

 Federal Truck Driver Regulations